paulquimbo/507_groupproject_2025/README.md

 ## Database Connection and Data Exploration

-This document outlines the steps I followed to set up my Python environment, connect to the MySQL database, and explore the `research_experiment_refactor_test` table.
+This document outlines the steps  to set up the Python environment, connect to the MySQL database, and explore the `research_experiment_refactor_test` table.

 ---